Finite-Function-Encoding Quantum States: Local equivalence of Finite-Function-Encoding states

 \section{Local equivalence of Finite-Function-Encoding states}

-In this section we investigate the equivalence of finite-function-encoding states under local unitaries, in particular local finite-function-encoding Pauli (LFP) transformations.
+In this section, we investigate the equivalence of finite-function-encoding states under LU and LFP operations.
+Aside from the foundation's point of view, the question is important for understanding the potential of FFE states as resources for, e.g., quantum computation.
 Deciding whether multipartite quantum states are equivalent under local operations is one of the central questions of quantum information theory.
-It has been studied for many different classes of states and allowed operations, most prominently within the paradigm of local operations and classical communications (LOCC) \cite{Nielsen:2011:QCQ:1972505,EltschkaSiewert2014,Chitambar_2014}.
-Aside from the foundation's point of view, the question is important for understanding the potential of FFE states as resources for e.g. quantum computation.
-Note that the problem of characterizing \emph{all} local unitary classes of states is notoriously difficult, even when the set of states considered is very restricted \cite{gross2007lulc,ji2008lulc}.
-Already for the qubit hypergraph states a complete characterization into equivalence classes under local unitaries is an open problem \footnote{see https://oqp.iqoqi.univie.ac.at/local-equivalence-of-graph-states}, and thus relaxed problems are investigated, e.g. local Clifford equivalence \cite{Van_den_Nest_2005}.
-Another paradigmatic example is that of $k$-uniform states, that are states such that all their $k$-party reduced states are maximally mixed~\cite{Goyeneche_2014,Goyeneche15,Goyeneche18,Huber18,Raissi20}, especially their extremal case of so-called absolutely maximally entangled (AME) states \cite{Scott_2004,AME2,Goyeneche_2014,Goyeneche15,Goyeneche18,Raissi20}, that are $n$-partite states with fully mixed $\lfloor \tfrac n 2 \rfloor$-partite marginals.
-Given certain $n$ and dimension $d$ the classification of $k$-uniform states is a long-standing open problem: besides even deciding their existence in many cases, it is also hard to decide whether,e.g. two AME states are LU inequivalent, precisely because all the $\lfloor \tfrac n 2 \rfloor$-body reductions are the same.
+It has been studied for different subsets of quantum states and operations.
+The most prominent example is the paradigm of local operations and classical communications (LOCC) \cite{Nielsen:2011:QCQ:1972505,EltschkaSiewert2014,Chitambar_2014}, \bl{which is motivated by an operational perspective.}{} \bl{A simpler problem is the classification under local unitary (LU) operations, which however is still relevant for characterizing resources for quantum computation. }{} Note, that the problem of characterizing \emph{all} LU equivalence classes is notoriously difficult, even when the set of states considered is very restricted \cite{gross2007lulc,ji2008lulc}.
+Already for the comparably simpler qubit hypergraph states a complete characterization of equivalence classes under local unitaries is an open problem\footnote{see \url{https://oqp.iqoqi.univie.ac.at/local-equivalence-of-graph-states}}, and thus relaxed problems are investigated, e.g., \bl{equivalence under the restricted set of local so-called Clifford unitaries, i.e., unitaries that map Pauli matrices into Pauli matrices}{} \cite{Van_den_Nest_2005}.
+Another example is that of $k$-uniform states ~\cite{Goyeneche_2014,Goyeneche15,Goyeneche18,Huber18,Raissi20} , i.e., $n-$partite states with all $k$-party \textcolor{black}{marginals} maximally mixed, and their extremal case of so-called absolutely maximally entangled (AME) states \cite{Scott_2004,AME2,Goyeneche_2014,Goyeneche15,Goyeneche18,Raissi20}, (i.e. $n$-party $k-$uniform states with $k =\lfloor \tfrac n 2 \rfloor$).
+Given certain $n$ and $d$, the classification of $k$-uniform states is a long-standing open problem.
+Besides even deciding whether such states exist for given $n,d$ and $k$, it is also hard to decide whether, e.g., two AME states are LU inequivalent.